Key Concepts

 to refer to the next step and reactively updates the template to display the new word.

-This covers only part of the Smile API and development approach but we hope is illustrates how Smile makes it easy to build experiments.
+This covers only part of the Smile API and development approach but we hope it illustrates how Smile makes it easy to build experiments.

 The examples so far could be easily done in raw Vue syntax using reactive properties e.g., ref()